elliotpark410/Crunch-Code/README.md

 # Crunch & Code: CockroachDB Global User Database Challenge 🌎
 Welcome to the CockroachDB Global User Database Challenge!

-In this 1 hour challenge, you will configure a multi-region user database that demonstrates data locality and regional survivability.
+The objective is to configure a multi-region user database that demonstrates data locality and regional survivability.

 ## Prize 💵
-**$300 USD** for the winner
+**$300 USD** for the highest score.

 ## Challenge Overview
 Transform a user database into a global system by implementing data locality that: